Bombings kill 45 in Shi'ite areas of Baghdad and outskirts - police, medical officials

 Islamic State (IS) fighters, who took control of large sections of Iraq this year, regularly target Shi'ite districts in Baghdad and are penetrating surrounding farmland where Iraqi security forces and Shi'ite militias try to push them back.

-In west Baghdad, 34 people were killed by three car bombs in Shi'ite neighborhoods on Saturday evening, police and medical officials said.
+In west Baghdad, 34 people were killed by three car bombs in Shi'ite neighbourhoods on Saturday evening, police and medical officials said.

 A suicide bomber blew up his vehicle up at a traffic roundabout in Kadhimiya, killing 11 people, three of them police officers, officials said.
 Another 27 were wounded.

-In the Shaoula neighborhood, two bombs were detonated on the same street just 30 minutes apart.
+In the Shaoula neighbourhood, two bombs were detonated on the same street just 30 minutes apart.

 In the first attack, a bomb in a parked car exploded outside an ice cream shop, killing eight and wounding 18 people.
 In the second blast, 600 meters down the same shop-lined street, a militant detonated his car, killing 15 people and wounding 44 others, police and medical officials said.